Written by Eka Cahyaningrum (BNF Primate Scientist)

 The plight of this entire species is certainly worth caring about.
 Red langurs are classified as ‘Vulnerable’ as a result of their natural habitats being destroyed by logging and forest fires, while people also hunt them for meat and keep them as pets.

-Thanks to support from Primate Conservation Inc. (PCI), we will be able to conduct more population surveys of this species in Sebangau Forest and continue the research we’ve carried out for over 10 years.
-We will use the result to provide detailed information about the red langur monkey population and will update their current conservation status in Sebangau Forest.
+Thanks to Primate Conservation Inc. (PCI) for supporting our research activity in the Natural Laboratory of Peat-swamp Forest (LAHG), a special zone within the Sebangau National Park.
+We will be able to conduct more population surveys of this species in LAHG and continue the research we’ve carried out for over 10 years.
+We will use the result to provide detailed information about the red langur monkey population and will update their current conservation status in Sebangau National Park peat-swamp forest.